dnbt777/ml/FINISHED/LSTM/LSTM.md

 Below I go into detail and list all the resources I found helpful for implementing this.

-Oh, and if you want to try it on your posts, or any .txt, I made a google colab here: [TODO colab/link]
+Oh, and if you want to try it on your posts, or any .txt, I made a google colab [here](https://colab.research.google.com/drive/11VtLVqw8odPQRhAgx5CvdO_Rs-tA-2rZ?usp=sharing)

 <img src="res/colab.png" width=300 style="border: 1px solid white;border-radius: 5px;padding: 10px;"></img>